 - What would you like to see (and experience) differently?

-- What miracles have you encountered that brought you from denial to truth, from fear to love?
+- What miracles have you encountered that brought you from denial to truth, from fear to love, from pain to peace?

-- How have the miracles in your life, both “big and small,” changed the way you continued to live?
+- How have the miracles in your life, both “big and small,” changed the way you continued to live, from that moment forward?

-Please share your own thoughts, lessons from the universe, and stories of miracles with me in the comments.
+Please share your thoughts, subtle shifts in perception that changed everything, lessons from the universe, and any miracle moments with me in the comments.

 Believe in miracles, because there are some waiting for you today.